 |Systolic blood pressure (mm Hg)||131.4||136.5||133.1|

-- Adding 50g of fat to a diet a high-fat diet is not healthy dietary modification.
+- Adding 50g of fat to a diet an already high-fat diet is not a healthy dietary modification.

 - All diets were 36-37% fat (by energy) which is higher than the US average of 33%.

 - The average total cholesterol for all diets at the start of the trial was 5.9-6.0 – which is very high.
 The cholesterol was high at the start of the trial and was still very high at the end.
 Optimal values are less than 4.0 mmol/L.

 - The average LDL cholesterol for all diets at the start of the trial was 3.5-3.7 – which is very high.
 The LDL cholesterol was high at the start of the trial and was still very high at the end.
 Optimal values are less than 1.8 mmol/L.

 - Total cholesterol was raised substantially for butter (mean 5.9).
 Coconut oil raised cholesterol somewhat less (mean 0.22).
 The average increase for olive oil was much less (mean 0.03).